-Our TPE is free from Animal or insect derived ingredients and free from Nanomaterials.
-It is contains no Latex rubber and Phthalate Plasticisers.
+Our TPE is free from animal or insect derived ingredients and free from Nanomaterials.
+It contains no Latex rubber and Phthalate Plasticisers.
 To view the Manufacturer's Statement on our TPE click HERE

 The TPE material we make our cups from is recyclable.
 If you live in New Zealand or Australia and would like us to recycle your cup please sterilise it and send it back to us at The Hello Cup, Recycling Programme, 1 Marion Street, Wellington 6022.
 Please send us an email to let us know to expect the returning cup.
 When we receive your cup we will send you a voucher for a 50% discount off your next Hello Cup.
-We are currently looking to establish depots in other locations for our international customers to be able to easily return their cups to at the end of their life.
+We are currently looking to establish depots in other locations for our international customers to be able to easily return their cups too at the end of their life.
 Watch this space!

 Springing a leak is no fun.
 But, like with tampons, they can happen from time to time.
 Here are our pro-tips on how to resolve them:

 1. Your cup hasn’t opened out properly.
 This is normally caused either the fold or the size being not right.

-We recommend using a shallow punchdown fold rather than the ‘c’ fold when inserting your cup, angling it back toward your tailbone.
+We recommend using a rather than the ‘c’ fold when inserting your cup, angling it back toward your tailbone.
 Let the cup open when it is just inside the vagina and then manoeuvre higher with the toggle.
 It also pays to give the toggle a couple of gentle tugs after inserting your Hello Cup to help ensure a suction has been formed.

 2. Your cup isn’t sitting under your cervix.